mgautierfr/rustest/README.md

 **Simple Test:**

 Simple tests are as simple as with standard test library.
-You just have to define the main function by invocquing the `main!` macro.
+Don't forget to define the main function.

 ```rust
 use rustest::{test, main};